-Short-Term Bond Index Fund.
-The primary objective of the Short-Term Bond Index Fund is to provide broad exposure to U.S. investment grade bonds with maturities from one to five years.
+Fund.
+The primary objective of the Cash and/or Stable Value PortfolioShort-Term Bond Index Fund is to provide broad exposure to U.S. investment grade bonds with maturities from one to five years.

-Performance Objectives: Provide a rate of return that closely tracks that of the Bloomberg Barclays US 1-5 YR Gov/Credit with minimum tracking error.
+Performance Objectives: Provide a rate of return that closely tracks that of the preservation of principalBloomberg Barclays US 1-5 YR Gov/Credit with minimum tracking error.